worldbank/gld/CONTRIBUTING.md

 - Using the command line:
   - [Fork the repo](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo#fork-an-example-repository) so that you can make your changes without affecting the original project until you're ready to merge them.

-3. Install or update to **Node.js v16**.
-For more information, see [the development guide](contributing/development.md).

-4. Create a working branch and start with your changes!
+3. Create a working branch and start with your changes!

 ### Commit your update

 Commit the changes once you are happy with them.
 See [Atom's contributing guide](https://github.com/atom/atom/blob/master/CONTRIBUTING.md#git-commit-messages) to know how to use emoji for commit messages.

-Once your changes are ready, don't forget to [self-review](/contributing/self-review.md) to speed up the review process:zap:.
+Once your changes are ready, don't forget to [self-review]() to speed up the review process:zap:.

 ### Pull Request